auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 “If [claims to knowledge are] retained, further differentiation may be made on the basis of how much subjection to criticism they have received, how severe such criticism has been, and how probable the theory is, with the least probable theory that still withstands attempts to falsify it being the one to be preferred.”

+Let's pause for a moment to notice and differentiate types of arguments.

 With [verificationism](https://en.wikipedia.org/wiki/Verificationism), our intuition is to have the most probable, most corroborated theory.
 However, Karl Popper and David Miller propose criticisms of justificationism and positivism.

 1 - Critical rationalism doubts the naive empiricism of induction based on the [critical arguments of David Hume](https://en.wikipedia.org/wiki/Problem_of_induction).
 “According to the critical rationalist, if there is a sense in which humans accrue knowledge positively by experience, it is only by pivoting observations off existing conjectural theories pertinent to the observations, or off underlying cognitive schemas which unconsciously handle perceptions and use them to generate new theories...The myth that we induce theories from particulars is persistent because when we do this we are often successful, but this is due to the advanced state of our evolved tendencies.
 If we were really "inducting" theories from particulars, it would be inductively logical to claim that the sun sets because I get up in the morning, or that all buses must have drivers in them (if you've never seen an empty bus).”